aceberg/MyDocs/docs/index.md

 ### Hire me

-- I can create a simple Golang app for you for a minimum price (starts at 100 USDT)
+- I can create a simple Golang app for you for a minimum price (starts at $100)

 - 📫 How to reach me: aceberg_a@proton.me